 How People Use the A1C Test

-As blood sugar rises, A1C (a modified form of hemoglobin) also rises.
-For people without diabetes, normal A1C ranges between 4 and 6%.
+As blood sugar rises, A1C also rises.
+For people without diabetes, normal A1C is less than 5.7%.
 For people with diabetes, the American Diabetes Association recommends levels stay below 7%.
 There are several ways to test for A1C, so the ADA cautions that results may vary from lab to lab.
 Age and other unique biological considerations may impact a person's A1C levels, so it is important that results are interpreted by your healthcare provider.
 A1C testing may help:

 Confirm the results seen in daily or other regular blood sugar monitoring

 Demonstrate whether a treatment plan is working or not

 Show the impact of healthy choices on diabetes control